openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getStringByName(resName: string, callback: AsyncCallback&lt;string&gt;): void

-Obtains the string corresponding to the specified resource name.
+Obtains a string based on the specified resource name.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.Global.ResourceManager